-I am a twenty-two-year-old college student.
+I am a 22-year-old college student.
 I weigh about 140 lbs. and I am 5 feet 5 inches tall and I want to start using the diet drug Metabolife.
 I was wondering if you can tell me how safe it is.
-I want to lose about 15 - 20 pounds and I was hoping to get your insight on the issue and, if possible, any health risk or addiction issues.
+I want to lose about 15 to 20 pounds and I was hoping to get your insight on the issue and, if possible, any health risk or addiction issues.
 I will really appreciate your answer on this matter.
 I tried research on the Internet and all I could get is info on people who want to sell me the product.
 I don't want to use something and become dependent on it or risk my health.
 It's just not worth it.
 Any help you can give me will be greatly appreciated.

 It's a great idea to consider possible risks before trying a new product!
 Metabolife is considered a dietary supplement and contains numerous vitamins, minerals, and other chemical compounds.
 Just like some other weight loss products, people have claimed that Metabolife has helped them lose weight, but the research is still unclear.
 It's possible that these results are due to the weight management aid aspect of the product, but it also may be that users are also increasing their physical activity and modifying their diet while taking the supplement.
 In terms of addiction, one of the primary ingredients in Metabolife Ultra is caffeine, which is known to have mildly addictive properties, but studies have not yet at whether Metabolife Ultra as a whole is considered to be addictive.
 In addition, because the United States Food and Drug Administration (FDA) doesn't regulate dietary supplements such as Metabolife, these claims have not been evaluated by the agency.